Evsio0n/evsio0n/README.md

 - 🏪 Currently work for and partnership with FamilyMart.
 - 😍 I am very willing to accept the internship invitation.
 - ⭐️ Love Piano,recently I picked up guitar and impressively played well.
 - 💗 Love traveling, too.
-Single and I'm 🌈LGBTQ.
+- 🔌 Operating AS139833 with 2 /44 IPv6 Block (in Los Angles and Hong kong Pop).